Central Coast Chapter deploys volunteers in response to Hurricane Florence

 If you are interested in deploying or becoming a volunteer please visit this site.

 Update: Since this post was first published, we have deployed additional Volunteers from the Central Coast Chapter.
-Jim Burns, Jennifer Burton, and Cindy Dalman, and Rosielee and Lyle Crosley have all reported for duty.
+Jim Burns, Jennifer Burton, and Cindy Dalman, Rosielee and Lyle Crosley, Thomas Wiley, and Andrew Obeso have all reported for duty.
 We greatly appreciate their support!
 Please stay tuned for additional deployment news as Patsy and her team have been busily preparing our volunteers for successful deployment experiences.